gnoevoy/env_settings/windows/windows_setup.md

 ## PowerToys Setup

-This app allows you to remap keys, open several apps with one click, and set up window layouts.
+This app allows you to remap keys, open several apps with one click, and set up layout grid.

 1. Install PowerToys from the [Microsoft Store](https://apps.microsoft.com/store/detail/powertoys/XP89DCGQ3K6VLD)
 2. **Keyboard Manager** – Remap `Escape` to `Caps Lock`